England. Change location

 What's included

-You will be provided with the module textbook Tort Law 7th edition (Horsey and Rackley) and have access to a module website, which includes:
+You will be provided with access to Tort Law 8th edition (Horsey and Rackley) and a module website, which includes:

 • a week-by-week study planner